UH swimming and diving alumna Peyton Kondis ready for new chapter in life after abrupt end to senior season

 “I think that originally, it was hard to accept that it was ending the way I never really imagined it would.
 (But) I think that just knowing that I was able to accomplish what I wanted to … knowing that those accomplishments couldn’t be taken away even though the physical opportunities were, I think that helped me come to terms with the way everything ended.”

 Kondis is no stranger when it comes to accolades.
-She has garnered over 20 awards in her time with the Cougars, as well as was on the team for the four straight seasons that Houston won the American Athletic Conference championships.
+She has garnered over 20 awards in her time with the Cougars.
+She was on the team for all four straight seasons that Houston won the American Athletic Conference championships.

-With Kondis now set to attend the University of Pittsburgh in the fall to start graduate school, she can now reflect on her successful time in Houston.
+With Kondis now set to attend the University of Pittsburgh in the fall to start graduate school, she has now been able to reflect on her successful time in Houston.

-One thing that stood out to Kondis was the camaraderie she was able to build with her teammates, and while she has slowly removed herself from official team meetings, she is still in contact with some of them and is excited to see where they take the program in the future.
+What always stood out to Kondis at UH, was the camaraderie she was able to build with her teammates.
+While she has slowly removed herself from official team meetings, she is still in contact with some of them and is excited to see where they take the program in the future.